 An introduction to trademark registering and copyright permissions

-Meet Vicki, who is a professional trademark attorney.
-She worked in commercial law before taking a break to start her family.
+Meet Vicki, who worked in commercial law before taking a break to start her family.

 During this time, Vicki set up a wedding planning business to support her family and re-engage her passion for the hospitality sector.
 Vicki has now combined her legal knowledge and passion to help small businesses, particularly those in the wedding industry traverse the rocky shores of intellectual property.